Documenting the American South Logo

 • Abstract

 David DeVries earned a Ph.D. in psychology, motivated by a childhood in an immigrant family that positioned him as an outsider.
 He soon applied his expertise at the Center for Creative Leadership (CCL), an institution dedicated to leadership education and research.
-DeVries spent fifteen years at the Center, eventually rising to the position of executive vice-president.
-In this interview, he gives an organizational history of CCL, tracing it from its beginnings as a relatively loosely organized think tank to its arrival as an influential player in private sector leadership.
+DeVries spent fifteen years at the Center, eventually rising to the position of executive vice president.
+In this interview, he gives an organizational history of CCL, tracing it from its beginnings as a loosely organized think tank to its arrival as an influential player in private sector leadership.
 The story of CCL seems to be one of competing impulses: researchers' creativity clashed with the need for streamlined business practices, the conservatism of CCL's funders sometimes stood in contrast with CCL's style, and even the success of certain ideas might stifle the drive to find new ones.
-But as creative and unrestrained as industrial psychologists like David Campbell were, the organization's leaders, including William C. Friday, who served as president from 1976-1996, were able to corral that creativity and build a successful organization.
+But as creative and unrestrained as industrial psychologists like David Campbell were, the organization's leaders, including William C. Friday, who served as honorary chairman from 1976 to 1996, were able to corral that creativity and build a successful organization.
 This interview offers a portrait of a unique organization and the ways in which business leaders resolve the tensions between creativity, profitability, and personality.

-Learn More
+• Learn More

 • Finding aid to the Southern Oral History Program Collection